|Title||Father of the Cult of Worms, Arch-Cabal|

 |Died||6 Brighstar 1200|

-Carwathir Nilduin, today better known as Caliguworm, was born in the outskirts of Andrithiach, the farm belt, Caliguworm's family were farmers.
-They were poor, constrained by the system to never be too wealthy.
-Caliguworm decided to take a position in the civil service, figuring out this system and perhaps find a way to improve it.
+Carwathir Nilduin, today better known as Caliguworm, was born in the outskirts of Andrithiach, capital city of the Melephaeusan Kingdom.
+His family were farmers, poor, constrained by the system to never be too wealthy.
+Caliguworm decided to take a position in the civil service, hoping to figuring out this system and perhaps find a way to improve it.
 This research never amounted to anything, history had proven that the ways of his people were slow and steady, effective at preventing excess through layers upon layers of bureaucracy.

 Bureaucracy was ingrained in the fabric of every Andrithiachian, it was the basis of laws formulated by the Gwildath, curbing each Kriavian Elf's natural chaotic tendencies.
-The colonists that left Kriav and came to Bal-Kriav, brought the Gwildath Bureaucratic Codices with them.
+The colonists that left Kriav and came to Bal-Kriav, brought the GBC with them.
 Andrithiach followed these, just as their ancestors once did at Celanil and where they still do in Gwildath.